aguairon/project-02/README.md

 # General Assembly Project 2 : React Hackathon
+## Goal - to build a website using a public API.
+A group project: Collaborators: Siddant Gurung, Begona Fernandez
 ### Timeframe
 2 days.
 Collaborative project with 2 people.
 ## Technologies used